 Any procedure, condition, or disease that involves your pituitary gland may cause SAI.

-- Radiation therapy: Radiation treatment on your head may cause damage to your brain and pituitary gland.
+- Radiation treatment on your head that damages your brain and pituitary gland

-- Tumors: Certain brain and pituitary gland tumors may cause SAI.
-Tumors from other organs that spread to the brain may also cause SAI.
+- Certain brain and pituitary gland tumors, or tumors from other organs that spread to the brain

 What are the signs and symptoms of secondary adrenal insufficiency?